Institute of Surgery — Valikhnovski Surgery Institute

 28 Surgical Specialties

-- Emergency Surgery (24/7)
+- Emergency surgery (24/7)

 - Military surgery — gunshot wound surgery

-- Surgical oncology, including head and neck
+- Oncosurgery, including head and neck

 - Reconstructive surgery